 The "out of band" in the table above implies that OSPF will not be able to carry everything that BGP needs in its routing information.
 Therefore, some other means must be found to carry this information.
-In BGP, this is done via IBGP.
+In BGP, this is done by running BGP to other ASBRs within the same AS.

-5. Setting OSPF Forwarding Address and BGP NEXT_HOP attribute
+5. Setting OSPF Forwarding Address and BGP NEXT\HOP attribute